7 Things to Not Forget When Packing for a Business Trip

 Modern business people are connected to their phones, computers, laptops, and tablets.
 We are plugged in.
 Constantly checking emails, doing work, etc. Without these devices working properly we would not be able to do the work that we are likely traveling for.
 With that said, keep a charger cable compatible with each of your devices on hand at all times.
 Therefore, you can keep the devices that you rely upon charged and working.
 You have no other options in a technology-driven modern society.

-You should have a charger cable for you phone and your laptop.
+You should have a charger cable for your phone and your laptop.
 Also, bring the cable to charge your portable battery for those that carry a portable battery.

-If you travel a lot for work, say more than 25 percent of the time, than keep an extra charging cable for each of your device (i.e. phone, laptop, and battery) in your bag at all times.
-That way the next time you are called on to travel for work you have a
+If you travel a lot for work, say more than 25 percent of the time, then keep an extra charging cable for each of your devices (i.e. phone, laptop, and battery) in your bag at all times.
+That way the next time you are called on to travel for work you have fewer things to pack as they are already packed for you.

 This includes the charger for your computer, phone, and portable chargers.